warwickdatasciencesociety/deep-dive-into-sql/README.md

 ## Contact

-This course was co-authored and initially taught by [Dominika Daraż](https://www.linkedin.com/in/dominika-dara%C5%BC-b13335162/) and [Sean Koh]().
+This course was co-authored and initially taught by [Dominika Daraż](https://www.linkedin.com/in/dominika-dara%C5%BC-b13335162/)
+This course is taught by [Sean Koh]().

 The current course coordinator is [Osandi Payagala](https://uk.linkedin.com/in/osandi-payagala-171310223).